What are Boilerplate Clauses in Agreements?

 And the longer a contract gets, the more complicated they can become.
 Different parts of the contract can relate to one another in ways that you can't see clearly.

-Our specialist contract lawyers can help you appreciate the way contracts are interpreted and how it's going to affect you after you sign it, or what it means now that you have signed a contract.
+If you're after a hand from a specialist contract lawyer, we can help you appreciate the way contracts are interpreted and how it's going to affect the business after it is signed, or what it means now that you have signed a contract and someone is looking to enforce the contract or terminate for breach of contract.

 In a variety of types of contracts one party - usually involving a supplier, agent or licensee - may hold records required to properly and accurately calculate amounts to be paid under a contract.